-- abdominal tenderness, usually on the lower left side
+- abdominal pain and tenderness, usually on the lower left side

 - gas or bloating